 Sarah Flicker, Mira Mehes (MES), Eric Mykhalovskiy (York), Tricia Smith, Cortleigh Teolis and Darien Taylor (CATIE)

 Ontario HIV Treatment Network (OHTN) and Canadian Aids Treatment Information Exchange (CATIE)2008-2010 Bodymapping combines a process of storytelling, drawing and group discussion led by a trained facilitator through which participants develop an understanding of themselves, their bodies and their social environment.
 The study explored how connections between different ways of knowing were negotiated through body mapping processes.
-The project website is accessible at: http://bodymapinfo.com/.
+More information is available on the project website.

 Assessment of Ecological Footprint Methodology

 Statistics Canada 2007-2008 The January 2008 workshop examined the conceptual basis, methodology, data requirements and availability for estimating Canada’s ecological footprint.
 It aimed to critically review the conceptual foundation, assumption and methodology of Canadian ecological footprint.